Vice President and Editor-in-Chief, The Undefeated

 Before joining The Undefeated, Kelley served as deputy editor at ESPN The Magazine.
 She was a leading driver of ESPN’s long-form journalism across different platforms (print, digital and audio-visual) and worked closely with some of the company’s leading storytellers.

-Kelley joined ESPN in May 2011 as a senior editor at ESPN The Magazine responsible for the publication’s coverage of the National Football League, tennis, action sports, the Olympics and ESPN Enterprise Unit.
-She was a member of the senior editorial leadership team responsible for successfully merging ESPN’s print and digital content units under one umbrella.
+Kelley joined ESPN in May 2011 as a senior editor at ESPN The Magazine, responsible for the publication’s coverage of the National Football League, tennis, action sports, the Olympics and ESPN Enterprise Unit.
+She was a senior editorial leadership team member responsible for successfully merging ESPN’s print and digital content units under one umbrella.

-Prior to ESPN, Kelley was a writer for Newsweek magazine where she penned a column on American culture, usually centered around issues of race, gender and politics for the magazine, Newsweek.com and Newsweek/Daily Beast.
-She joined Newsweek in 2003 as an associate editor and left as a staff writer in 2011.
-While at Newsweek, she appeared on numerous television programs to discuss her cultural criticism including the Charlie Rose Show, Good Morning America, The Today Show and CNN’s American Morning.
+Before ESPN, Kelley was a writer for Newsweek magazine.
+She penned a column on American culture, usually on race, gender, and politics for the magazine, Newsweek.com, and Newsweek/Daily Beast.
+Kelley joined Newsweek in 2003 as an associate editor and left as a staff writer in 2011.
+While at Newsweek, she appeared on numerous television programs to discuss her cultural criticism, including the Charlie Rose Show, Good Morning America, The Today Show and CNN’s American Morning.

-A 1992 graduate of theater arts from Yale University, Kelley started her professional career as a member of the literary staff at the Aboutface Theater Company (AFTC).
+A 1992 graduate of theater arts from Yale University, Kelley started her professional career as a staff member at the Aboutface Theater Company (AFTC).